StackVista/stackstate-docs/stackpacks/integrations/nagios.md

        collect_host_performance_data: True      # default is False
        collect_service_performance_data: True   # default is False
      ```
-2. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
+2. [Restart StackState ](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
 3. Once the Agent is restarted, wait for the Agent to collect data and send it to StackState.

 ## Permissions for Nagios files